+\underline{\it Dark-photon DM detection with Rydberg atoms}: We now examine the sensitivity of dark-photon DM searches using Rydberg atoms.
 As mentioned earlier, the transition rate of a Rydberg atom is enhanced in the resonance limit.
-Therefore, for DM detection using Rydberg atoms, two Rydberg states, whose energy separation matches the DM mass, should be considered.
-Since the mass of DM is unknown, it is necessary to scan over possible DM masses by varying the energy separation between Rydberg states.
+Therefore, two Rydberg states whose energy separation matches the DM mass should be considered.
+Since the DM mass is unknown, we need to scan over possible DM masses by varying the energy separation.
 To achieve this, we propose utilizing the Zeeman and diamagnetic effects~\cite{Neukammer:1984} to tune the energy levels of Rydberg states by applying an external magnetic field.
-In the presence of an external magnetic field, the energy eigenstates are expressed as linear combinations of states with different quantum numbers:
+In the presence of the external magnetic field, the energy eigenstates are expressed as linear combinations of states with different quantum numbers: